exploration/explo-css-helper-ruby/README.markdown

 In general, you'll want to add the following line to your `Gemfile`:

-    gem 'explo_css_helper', git: 'git@bitbucket.org:explo/explo-css-helper.git'
+    gem 'explo_css_helper', git: 'git@bitbucket.org:explo/explo-css-helper.git', submodules: true

 (If your computer doesn't have read access to that URL, you'll need add your SSH key to this repo).
+The `submodules: true` is super-important: without that, you will get many errors!

 You also definitely want to have the [Tachyons](https://tachyons.io) CSS files available in your HTML, otherwise none of the CSS helper styles will work correctly.